Cloud-42/terraform-aws-jenkins/README.md

  * Application Load balancer "ALB" , forwarding to the Jenkins Master.
  * An encrypted s3 bucket to which the Jenkins Master has access.
  * Security groups "SG" for: ec2, ALB & EFS.
+ * ASG scheduled action to automatically deploy the latest WAR file.

 ##### Optional items: